Blooming Grove (Florence, South Carolina)

 Blooming Grove, also known as the Mandeville-Rogers House, is a historic plantation house located near Florence, Florence County, South Carolina.
 It was originally constructed about 1790, with a two-story addition built between 1800 and 1820.
 It is an I-house form dwelling, with an Early Classical Revival two-story portico.
 Also on the property is a contributing brick-lined well.
 Blooming Grove is associated with Frank Mandeville Rogers (1857–1945), who promoted the growing of Bright Leaf tobacco in South Carolina.
-Rogers is believed to have owned 92 slaves, which were passed down to his wife and children after his death.
+Rogers is believed to have owned 92 slaves.

 It was listed on the National Register of Historic Places in 2005.